 The Santa Cruz Children’s School community puts on an original musical theater production every other school year.
 Every student will have a roll and the whole community comes together to make the production a success.
 It is truly a highlight!
 The next production will be in the spring of the 2019-2020 school year.

 The K-6 history curriculum at Children’s School builds community by engaging all the school’s students with the same area of inquiry at the same time.
 While the level of instruction changes from group to group, all grades study the same subjects and themes, which creates a shared experience and allows students of all ages to discuss what they’re learning.
-The focus, while meeting CA state standards, will expand from local governments, state, national, and final global government models.
+The focus, while meeting CA state elementary school academic standards, will expand from local governments, state, national, and finally global government models.

 Santa Cruz County has it's own rich history and culture.
 As part of the Local Studies curriculum, student's explore the natural history, human history, art, music, food, people, and more, and gain a deeper connection to their community.